ropensci-archive/roweb2/content/blog/2017-09-08-first-review-experiences.md

 contribute to the R open source community.
 If you are wondering why the people behind rOpenSci are doing this, you can read [How rOpenSci uses Code Review to Promote Reproducible Science](https://www.numfocus.org/blog/how-ropensci-uses-code-review-to-promote-reproducible-science/).

-Three months later I was contacted by [Maelle Salmon](https://twitter.com/masalmon) asking whether I was interested in reviewing the R package [`patentsview`](https://github.com/ropensci/patentsview) for rOpenSci.
+Three months later I was contacted by [Maëlle Salmon](https://twitter.com/masalmon) asking whether I was interested in reviewing the R package [`patentsview`](https://github.com/ropensci/patentsview) for rOpenSci.
 And yes, I was!
 To be honest I was a little bit thrilled.